 Chattanooga Riverboat's Southern Belle 'Tis the Season Lunch Cruise

 Dec.
 1, 6-8, 13-14, 20-22, 1 p.m.

 This is the perfect opportunity to take a break and enjoy a special holiday 2-hour cruise and lunch on the Tennessee River!
 There will be live Christmas music accompanied by delicious food including flat iron steak and lemon basil chicken.

-The program will include more than 100 members of the Chattanooga Boys Choir’s five component choirs, as well as guest artists from the Chattanooga Symphony & Opera Youth Orchestra (Gary Wilkes, director), Ballet Tennessee (Anna van Cura, director), and the Metropolitan Bells handbell ensemble (Gary Bynum, director).
+The program will include more than 100 members of the Chattanooga Boys Choir’s five component choirs, as well as guest artists from the Chattanooga Symphony & Opera Youth Orchestra, Ballet Tennessee (Anna van Cura, director), and the Metropolitan Bells handbell ensemble (Gary Bynum, director).
+The choir’s special guest performer will be Scott Coulter, a Chattanooga Boys Choir alum who has been honored as one of Broadway’s top performers in both theater and cabaret productions.
 In all, the stage will be graced with over 200 performers providing a splendid display of holiday music and dance for all ages to enjoy.

-Holiday Market features 200+ local food vendors, artists, and crafters each Saturday & Sunday in December offering unique gifts and festive preparations – everything you’ll need for the holiday season!
-The market offers festive daily entertainment for the whole family: the Chattanooga Girls Choir, Sweet Georgia Sound, and several other acoustical performers capture the holiday spirit.
+Holiday Market features 200+ local food vendors, artists and crafters offering unique gifts and festive preparations – everything you’ll need for the holiday season!
+The market offers festive daily entertainment for the whole family: student musician performances, Sweet Georgia Sound and several other acoustical performers capture the holiday spirit.

 Chattanooga Riverboat's Southern Belle Holiday Dinner Cruise